 tipi di tessuto

-In the world of professional clothing, knowledge of the different types of fabrics is a key element to guarantee quality, functionality and design coherence.
-Whether it is product development, modelling or tailoring, each textile choice directly influences the aesthetic, technical and commercial result of the garment.
-This complete guide to the types of fabrics is designed to support designers, artisans and brands in the conscious selection of materials, through a structured analysis of natural, artificial and synthetic fibres, their specific applications and the performance characteristics of each category.
+In the world of professional clothing, knowledge of different fabric types is key to ensuring quality, functionality, and design consistency.
+Whether it's product development, pattern making, or tailoring, every textile choice directly impacts the aesthetic, technical, and commercial outcome of the garment.
+This comprehensive guide to fabric types is designed to support designers, artisans, and brands in the informed selection of materials, through a structured analysis of natural, man-made, and synthetic fibers, their specific applications, and the performance characteristics of each category.

 The main types of fabrics: characteristics and uses for clothing

-Knowing the main types of fabrics is essential for those who work in the fashion industry and want to accurately choose the most suitable raw material for each creation.
-From natural fibers to the latest generation technical ones, the types of fabrics available today offer almost infinite possibilities in terms of style, comfort and functionality.
+Knowing the main types of fabrics is essential for those working in the fashion industry who want to accurately choose the most suitable raw material for each creation.
+From natural fibers to cutting-edge technical fabrics, the types of fabrics available today offer almost infinite possibilities in terms of style, comfort, and functionality.

-This guide is intended for designers, tailors and brands who want to delve deeper and visualize at a glance the universe of fabric types , divided by origin: natural, artificial and synthetic.
+This guide is designed for designers, tailors, and brands who want to delve deeper and visualize at a glance the universe of fabric types, divided by origin: natural, man-made, and synthetic.

 Natural fabrics

-Natural fabrics come from animal or plant sources and are valued for their authenticity and quality:
+Natural fabrics derive from animal or plant sources and are prized for their authenticity and quality:

 • Cotton